DworkinLab/Bio720/Introduction_to_R.md

 Readings: From Bioinformatics Data Skills, chapter 8 presents a crash course in programming in `R`.
 We will not be using any of the functionality in `ggplot2` quite yet, so you can skip those pages (i.e. skip 207-215, 224-227).
 I suggest that reading a bit, and/or going through the relevant video tutorial & exercises, and then moving onto the next component may work best.

 The data set that is used for some of these activities can be found on the [DRYAD Digital repository](http://datadryad.org/) right [here](http://datadryad.org/bitstream/handle/10255/dryad.8377/dll.csv?sequence=1).
-You can also set this up (so you do not need a local copy by putting this command:
+You can also set this up (so you do not need a local copy of the data by putting this command in your script or copying and pasting it into the R editor :
 ```R
 dll.data <- read.csv("http://datadryad.org/bitstream/handle/10255/dryad.8377/dll.csv", h=T)
 ```

+## R video tutorials and exercises.

 1. Why use `R` (and why learn to program):Motivating example of working counts of expression data from RNAseq.
 2. Introduction to `R`: [part 1. `R` as a calculator](https://youtu.be/Kyxx9_NLlUY/0.jpg)